julien-michot/tinyopt/README.md

 ```

 `JtJ` and `Jt_res` are the only things you need to update for LM to solve the normal equations and optimize `x`.
-It looks a bit rural I know but we can't all live in a city with sleek buidlings,
+It looks a bit rustic I know but we can't all live in a fancy city with sleek buidlings,
 sometimes it's good to go back to your (square) roots, so take your boots and start coding.

 ### User defined parameters